EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect4
 ```

-{{ todo: we are not seeing the expected number failures due to OurClock and timeoutFail }}

 The retries do not succeed so the user is sent to the fallback Effect.

 ## Superpower: Add Some Logging